 Unfortunately, without additional information is impossible to answer your question.
 Parking lot cases are fact specific and some injuries occurring in the "company parking lot" are compensable and others are not.

-In light of the above, it is my recommendation that you promptly contact an...Read more »
+In light of the above, it is my recommendation that you promptly...Read more »

 longer to heal.
 The Occ.
 Health MD stated that I could use my FMLA benefits for a LOA and then return on light duty afterwards.
 Can I use my FMLA as a separate benefit and then return to complete the light duty time (only 5 weeks left) without repercussions?
 Or must I use them together meaning I...
 Read more »